Mobile A/B Testing with SplitMetrics: Onboarding Guide

 Step 2.
 Experiment details

-- In this step you should upload the information that will be the same for all variations.
+In this step you should upload the information that will be the same for all variations.
 Information is mostly pulled from the store if your app is already live.
-For apps in pre-launched, you need to add information manually.
+For apps in pre-launch, you need to add information manually.

 Some elements, such as subtitles, video and featured banner are always uploaded manually.
 Apple API doesn’t allow us to upload these from the store.

 Custom Install URL is for the link generated inside your tracking partner to track the number of actual installs after the redirect to your real App Store page.
-You generate a link for each variation inside Adjust, Tune, Kochava and etc.
+You generate a link for each variation inside Adjust, Tune, Kochava, etc.

 Congratulations!
 You’re a master of experiment creation at SplitMetrics.